See our history

 The foundation of St Patrick’s Hospital was brought about by the will of Jonathan Swift - Dean of St Patrick’s Cathedral, author of Gulliver's Travels and more, noted satirist and patriot - who, on his death in 1745, left £12,000 to "build a house for fools and mad".

-One year after his death, in 1746, St Patrick’s Hospital was founded – not only the first psychiatric hospital to be built in Ireland, but one of the very first in the world.
+One year after his death, in 1746, St Patrick’s Hospital was founded, becoming not only the first psychiatric hospital to be built in Ireland, but one of the very first in the world.

 Throughout the 19th century, the hospital grew significantly.
 By 1817, two building extensions saw the population rise to over 150 service users.
-By 1872, staff numbers were in the fifties, and such was the growing need for services that, in 1898, St Edmundsbury in Lucan was acquired.
+By 1872, staff numbers were in the fifties.
+In 1898, St Edmundsbury in Lucan was acquired in light of the growing need for services, with a new hospital opening its doors there the following year.

-Leeper’s modern-minded initiatives were embraced by his immediate successor JNP Moore, who removed the old prison-like doors on the cells and continually challenged the assumption that all mentally unwell service users were a danger to themselves and society, and should be locked away.
+Leeper’s modern-minded initiatives were embraced by his immediate successor, JNP Moore, who removed the old prison-like doors and continually challenged the assumption that all patients were a danger to themselves and society.

-In the century that followed, many people worked together to ensure that St Patrick's became a noted centre for teaching, research and innovation.
+In the century that followed, many people worked together to ensure that St. Patrick's became a noted centre for teaching, research and innovation, and a leader in the provision of human rights-based care.

 Continue to…